 We want meaningful relationships and loving families.

 We want sufficient resources and financial security.

-I’ve got good news for you: The blueprint for achieving the life of your dreams is already written down somewhere waiting to be discovered.
+For those who are driven to make the most out of life, I’ve got great news for you: The blueprint for achieving the life of your dreams is already written down somewhere waiting to be discovered.

 If you think I’ve always enjoyed reading, you’re wrong.